parasytezz/tp/docs/UserGuide.md

 The `delete` command allows users to delete an expense from the expense list and displays the remaining expenses for that month.

 By default, without any tags the following is assumed:
-- Month is the current month
+- Month is the current month (e.g. if today's date is 1 November 2024, the current month is 2024-11)
+- A "/month:" field in a previous command does not affect the current delete command.
 - It should NOT look for the recurring expense list.

 **<ins>IMPORTANT NOTE</ins>**